walshbr/introduction-to-text-analysis/issues/google-ngram.md

 The Google NGram Viewer provides a quick and easy way to explore changes in language over the course of many years in many texts.
 Provide a word or comma-seperated phrase, and the NGram viewer will graph how often those search terms occur over a given corpus for a given number of years.
 You can specify a number of years as well as a particular google books corpus.

 The tool allows you to quickly search hundreds of thousands of texts and, by tracking a few words or phrases, draw inferences about cultural and historical shifts.
-For example, with a quick search on 'science' and 'religion,' for example, we could draw conclusions about their relative importance at various points in last few centuries.
+With a quick search on 'science' and 'religion,' for example, we could draw conclusions about their relative importance at various points in last few centuries.

 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=science%2Creligion&year_start=1600&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cscience%3B%2Cc0%3B.t1%3B%2Creligion%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>